Stellar Flares from the First Tess Data Release: Exploring a New Sample of M-dwarfs: Discussion

-One of the most interesting targets for habitable exoplanet search will be M-dwarfs whose FFDs fill the lower right corner of the panels in Fig.~\ref{fig:FFD_vs_preb_chem}.
+One of the most interesting targets for habitable exoplanet search will be M~dwarfs whose FFDs fill the lower right corner of the panels in Fig.~\ref{fig:FFD_vs_preb_chem}.
 In these areas, the flaring is energetic enough to trigger prebiotic chemistry (green area), but not with such a large frequency that would lead to ozone depletion (red areas).
-This is an particularly interesting parameter space for M-dwarfs, which can soon be explored further with continuous one-year observations in the TESS continuous viewing zone.
-Note, however, that we here assume the FFDs can be extrapolated in this regime; findings from Kepler suggest that this might not always be the case for M-dwarfs \citep[e.g.][]{Davenport2016}.
+This is an particularly interesting parameter space for M~dwarfs, which can soon be explored further with continuous one-year observations in the TESS continuous viewing zone.
+Note, however, that we here assume the FFDs can be extrapolated in this regime; findings from Kepler suggest that this might not always be the case for M~dwarfs \citep[e.g.][]{Davenport2016}.

 What can we say about TIC~260506296, which shows the largest superflare in the sample?
-Its flux increases by a factor of {\TIConeamplmax} in the TESS band over the course of 1~h, releasing a bolometric energy of {\TIConebolenergymax} erg (see Section~\ref{ss:The largest superflare in the TESS sample}).
-In contrast, the Carrington event on our Sun (G2V; 5772~K) released $10^{32}$~erg.
-Yet, the flare energy of these events on M-dwarfs depend on the quiescent flux.
-Taking the radius and temperature differences between M-dwarfs and the Sun into account (Eqs.~\ref{eq:flare_energy_start}--\ref{eq:flare_energy_end}), it becomes clear how much more extreme flares are on these prime targets for exoplanet missions.
+Its flux increases by a factor of {\TIConeamplmax} in the TESS band over the course of 1\,h, releasing a bolometric energy of {\TIConebolenergymax} erg (see Section~\ref{ss:The largest superflare in the TESS sample}).
+In contrast, the Carrington event on our Sun (G2V; 5772\,K) released $10^{32}$\,erg.
+Yet, the flare energy of these events on M~dwarfs depend on the quiescent flux.
+Taking the radius and temperature differences between M~dwarfs and the Sun into account (Eqs.~\ref{eq:flare_energy_start}--\ref{eq:flare_energy_end}), it becomes clear how much more extreme flares are on these prime targets for exoplanet missions.

 The superflare on {\TICone} is comparable to, yet smaller than, the largest superflare reported for Proxima Centauri by \citet{Howard2018}.
-The Proxima Centauri superflare temporarily increased the star's brightness by a factor of at least 38, releasing $10^{33.5}$~erg.
-Interestingly, {\TICone} (M4.5V, {\TIConeteff}~K) and Proxima Centauri (M4.5V, $T_\mathrm{eff}=3133$~K) are comparable stars.
+The Proxima Centauri superflare temporarily increased the star's brightness by a factor of at least 38, releasing $10^{33.5}$\,erg.
+Interestingly, {\TICone} (M4.5V, {\TIConeteff}\,K) and Proxima Centauri (M5.5V, 3050\,K) are comparable stars.
 Such large stellar flares have been suggested to significantly impact the habitability of putative planetary companions (e.g., \citealt{Howard2018}).